-COSC 6359: Advanced Computer Communication
+COSC 6359: Cloud Computing

 Cr.
 3. (3-3-0).
-Prerequisite(s): 3 s.h. of networking or equivalent experience
+Prerequisite(s): 3 s.h. of networking and 3 s.h. programming or equivalent experience.

-Study of the conceptual and experimental issues in the design and implementation of data and computer communications.
-Formerly "Computer Communication Protocols."
+Study of the conceptual and experimental issues in the design and implementation of cloud computing and its services.
+Formerly "Advanced Computer Communication"